 Mississippi has some of the cheapest housing in the country, allowing you to live like royalty if you’ve got the dough.

 This grand 4,073-square-foot property provides privacy and open, green spaces.
 It backs onto the Country Club of Jackson, which offers golf, swimming, tennis, dining and other social events for well-to-do residents.

-The spacious home features a huge balcony, an open floor plan with vaulted ceilings, three bedrooms and two and a half bathrooms (with a marble walk-in shower) Jackson College is under 10 minutes away by car, and you won’t need to travel far for restaurants, grocers or coffee shops.
+The spacious home features a huge balcony, an open floor plan with vaulted ceilings, three bedrooms and two and a half bathrooms (with a marble walk-in shower).
+You won’t need to travel far for restaurants, grocers or coffee shops.

 Kansas City, Missouri

 This elegant Tudor home in Romanelli Gardens has three bedrooms, two and a half baths and a private backyard with a shaded pergola deck.
 It also sports hardwood floors, a kitchen with Corian counters and cherry cabinets and a fireplace in the family room.

 The 2,780-square-foot property is located near multiple schools, grocers, coffee shops and restaurants.

 It could be a great fit for many retirees.
 Hospitals are less than 10 minutes away, and Kansas City houses several professional theaters and museums, such as the Nelson-Atkins Museum of Art and the National World War I Museum.

 Corner lots aren’t for everyone — they tend to be noisy, with double the traffic and stop signs right outside — but this lovely 3,812-square-foot ranch-style home is pretty enticing nonetheless.

 The property built in 1999 features five bedrooms and three and a half baths, a heated garage that fits four cars and an expansive backyard with a deck.